Luthaf/rascaline/docs/src/references/api/python/utils/index.rst

 Utils
 =====

-Utility functions and classes that extend the core usage of rascaline.
+Utility functions and classes that extend the core usage of featomic.

 .. toctree::